Climbing Routes Clustering Using Energy-Efficient Accelerometers Attached to the Quickdraws: Introduction

 \subsection{Contributions}

 Two male climbers participated in the experiment.
 The participants' skill levels were advanced i.e., self-estimated as a and 6b on-sight on the French Rating Scale of Difficulty (FRSD).
+The FRSD is a widely recognized system in the climbing community for grading the difficulty of routes.
+It ranges from easy levels (such as 1 or 2) to extremely challenging levels (like 9a).
+The scale progresses linearly: as the number increases, so does the difficulty.
+For example, a 6b route is more challenging than a 5c.
+A route graded 6b+ is a step above 6b, presenting even more complex and physically demanding challenges.

+In our experiment, we selected routes graded 5c+, 6a+, and 6b+ to match the advanced skill levels of our participants.
+These grades ensured that the routes were challenging enough to test their abilities, yet within their competency range.

 One participant was 27 years old with ten years of climbing experience and the other of 65 years old climbing for thirty years.
 For the purpose of data collection, the participants were asked to climb in the leading style on three different days.
 The three pre-selected routes were with difficulty levels of 5c+,6a+,and 6b+ (in French grading system).
 The routes were selected according to the skill levels of both climbers.
 The participants climbed at their usual speed, clipping the rope into every quickdraw, and were free to take resting time between climbs.
 The participant who climbed pulled the rope after each ascent.
 There was a person responsible for belaying.

 On the first day, climber 1 was asked to climb a line with three routes nine times (each route three times).
 The order of climbing was: (5c+, 5c+, 5c+), (6b+, 6b+, 6b+), and (6a+, 6a+, 6a+).
 The following days, climber 1 practiced more and after one week he was asked to climb again the same line.
 In this experiment, which we refer to as $2^{nd}$-day of climber1, he climbed each route five times.
 This time we changed the order of climbing as (5c+, 6a+, 6b+) and repeated this process five times.
 Finally on the $3^{rd}$-day, we asked climber 2 to repeat a similar experiment as the $1^{st}$-day of climber1 but with different order as (5c+, 5c+, 5c+), (6a+, 6a+, 6a+), and (6b+, 6b+, 6b+).
 The aim of changing the climbers and the order of routes was to add different parameters \textit{i.e} age, tiredness, and provisioning to the data collected from the same routes.